National Junior Honor Society

 If your child qualifies, they will need to complete the application and community service hours form and return to the collection bin in the main office.

-The application needs to be received by Friday, April 21, 2023.
+The application needs to be received by TBD.
 Upon completion of the application and community service hours/form, only newly qualified 7th and 8th graders will be inducted.
 If you are an 8th grader that was inducted as a 7th grader last year, you will not be inducted a second time.
-Induction will take place at the annual Valley View Recognition Ceremony at 6:30 pm on May 23, 2023.
+Induction will take place at the annual Valley View Recognition Ceremony at TBD.

 The five pillars of the National Junior Honor Society are: